 In response to inquiries, VGL began development of a small-scale veterinary forensics program in the mid-1990s.
 This program has continued to expand and is now recognized as a leader in the field of veterinary forensics.
 VGL Forensics is involved in high-profile criminal cases both nationally and internationally.

 For several decades, VGL has been a leader in equine genetic research and, more recently, in the international equine gene map project.
 The laboratory has developed and currently offers diagnostic tests for a number of equine genetic diseases and coat colors and has an active research and development program in this area.
-Please browse the other areas of the Veterinary Genetics Laboratory website to read about VGL genetic research in cats, dogs, wildlife and ecology, and canid diversity.
-Also visit our Informatics and Engineering page to learn what makes VGL run.
+Please browse the other areas of the Veterinary Genetics Laboratory website to read about School of Veterinary Medicine genetic research.